somethiiing/javascript-intro/README.md

 - is invoked after some kind of event

 Often, for asynchronous events, the callback invokes after the async task finishes.

-In terms of functional programming, callbacks are also known as higher-order functions or lambda functions.

 ### Each